Choi Hye-seon: Career

-Before her appearance on Single's Inferno 3, Choi modeled for Andar and Round Lab, Joy Gryson, Nature Republic and 29CM, as well as Swarovski, Sulwhasoo and Maybelline.
+Before Choi's appearance on Single's Inferno 3, she modeled for Andar and Round Lab, Joy Gryson, Nature Republic and 29CM, as well as Swarovski, Sulwhasoo and Maybelline.
 She and the rest of the Single's Inferno 3 cast modeled for Dazed as the show was airing.
 After her rise to fame, a 2021 modeling experience with Enhypen came to light.
-While on the program, she notably wore a Rom&nd's lip tint which later won a 2023 Olive Young Award.
-She also maintained a workout routine five days a week of gym, yoga, and running, and kept a strict diet.
+While on the program, she notably wore a Rom&nd's lip tint which later won a 2023 Olive Young Award, and was described as not only beautiful and having a good personality, but also smart and educated.
+She also maintained a workout routine five days a week of weight training, gym, yoga, and running, and kept a strict diet.
 After the show ended, she started a YouTube channel that she originally intended to devote to ASMR.

 Choi reunited with fellow Single's Inferno 3 participant Yu Si-eun to model for Alice + Olivia after the show's finale, and her outfit of the day looks were compared to castmate Cho Min-ji's.
-In June 2024, Dentiste selected her as the star of their new brand campaign, launching with two videos on Dentiste's YouTube channel.
+In June 2024, Dentiste selected Choi as the star of their new brand campaign, launching with two videos on Dentiste's YouTube channel.
 Later in 2024, she modeled for lululemon before being selected as ambassador for F&F's Sergio Tacchini brand for the rest of the year.
 She also modeled for Olay, Fila, and Skin Food.
 At the end of 2024, she was featured in volume 33 of Olive Young's My Precious editorial.

-After Choi's appearance on Game of Blood 3, she was invited to the Ganni Show at Paris Fashion Week in early 2025, as well as the EENK show with Single's Inferno 4 participant Chung You-jin, a fellow Ewha Womens University alumna.
+After Choi's appearance on Game of Blood 3, she was invited to the Ganni Show at Paris Fashion Week in early 2025, as well as the EENK show with Single's Inferno 4 participant Chung You-jin, a fellow Ewha Women's University alumna.
 Chung and her castmate Kook Dong-ho collaborated with Choi on an avatar blind date for Esquire, during which she revealed that her Myers-Briggs Type Indicator was ENFP.
 A later social media post from Choi attracted media attention, and comment from Chung herself.
 Choi also modeled for Max Mara in Granada and attended the grand launch event for the item she modeled.
 Her 2025 birthday party received media coverage, including acknowledgment of her master's degree.